szanuje/ruby-websocket-chat/README.md

 # Ruby websocket chat

-Run server with either `docker-compose up` or `ruby runner.rb` or `bundle exec ruby runner.rb`
+Run dockerized app with `docker-compose up`

+Dockerized web service runs on `localhost:8888`

-Run web service with tool of your choice.
+Alternatively, run server with either `ruby runner.rb` or `bundle exec ruby runner.rb`, then run web service with tool of your choice.

+Server runs on `localhost:2345`